 Since the inception of the program SR has helped divert over 50,000 individuals from jail.
 Currently, services are provided by four non-profit organizations:

 - Center for Alternative Sentencing and Employment (CASES) in Manhattan

 - Center for Justice Innovation in Staten Island and Brooklyn

 - The Fortune Society in The Bronx

-This programming is important to help break the cycle of rearrest.
-According to a study issued by Arnold Ventures, individuals detained pretrial for even 24 hours were more likely to be re-arrested in the two years following that arrest than those who were not detained.
+- SR’s programming is important to help break the cycle of rearrest.
+According to a 2022 study issued by Arnold Ventures, individuals detained pretrial for any length of time were more likely to be re-arrested than those who were not detained.

 - SR’s success has made it a national model for non enforcement-based pretrial diversions.
 The program was a 2018 finalist for the prestigious Harvard University Ash Center for Democratic Governance and Innovation “Innovations in American Government” Awards.

 - Findings from an evaluation released in 2020show that SR is as effective as cash bail in ensuring people return to court, with fewer unequal outcomes for people in different financial situations.